stoutes/fetch-take-home/README.md

 - Added a feature to ignore ports in the domain url.
 ### main()
 - Just created a background context and passed it into monitorEndpoints()
+### other / misc
+- Created a shared httpClient for ease of implementation.